igbatov/sci-map/README.md

 And last but not least we have questions that one wants to answer.

 Node can have the following types of nodes
-- phenomena
+- phenomena - depicts anything that can express itself somehow (atom, medicine, fish, war and so on)
-- fact - is a special type of phenomena that can be described as a result of one or several experiments and used as an argument for or against a concept
+- fact - is a special case of phenomena that can be described as a result of experiment and may be used as an argument for or against a theory
+- group - used as a category to group together some other phenomenas, for example "Atoms" is group for phenomena nodes "Hydrogen Atom", "Helium Atom" and so on
-- theory (idea, hypothesis) - description of some theory that explains phenomenas (facts is also phenomenas).
-Theory may have alternatives.
+- theory (idea, hypothesis) - description of some idea that explains phenomenas (fact is special case of phenomena).
+Theory may have different alternatives.
 For example theory of strings has different alternatives.
-- group - used as a category to group together some other phenomenas, for example "Atoms" is group for phenomena nodes "Hydrogen Atom", "Helium Atom" and so on
 - question - is an open question that has no yet answered.
 For example "Measurement Problem" in quantum mechanics

 And there are following type of connections between nodes
 - produces - connect phenomena-causes to phenomena-consequences
 - structure - nodes that explains structure of phenomena
-- is a subgroup - used to connect classification of phenomenas
+- is a subgroup - used to connect groups in a hierarchical manner

 ```
 Example